New! Patiently™ by FSA & HSA Store®: Use pre-tax dollars for weight loss treatment. | Get started today

 Special equipment can be installed in a home to treat a medical condition – whether it’s for you, a spouse or a dependent.
 Other construction costs for non-medical reasons do not qualify for FSA reimbursement.

-Among FSA eligible expenses are:
+Among potential FSA eligible expenses are:

 - Installing Entrance or exit ramps